Are you looking for a great combination air & magnetic rowing machine?

 Consumer Reviews

 Some of the downsides are the cost and other rowing machines in this price range being a bit more popular.
-Models with less reviews usually means consumers are purchasing other products, which means less feedback.
+When a model has fewer reviews, it usually means consumers are purchasing other products, which means less feedback.
 I make a few other suggestions in my “Overall Review” section below.

 You can check out any consumer reviews on the Spirit CRW800 Rowing Machine here.